Dialogue with Death: Background

 Koestler made three trips to Spain during the civil war and on the third occasion he was captured, sentenced to death and imprisoned by the Nationalist forces of General Franco.
 He was at that time working on behalf of the Comintern and as an agent of the Loyalist Government's official news agency, using for cover accreditation to the British daily News Chronicle.

 Koestler had taken an ill-considered decision to stay at Málaga in southern Spain when the Republican forces withdrew from it.
 He had only narrowly escaped arrest by Franco’s army on his previous sojourn into Nationalist territory, when on his second day in Nationalist-held Seville he was recognised by a former colleague of his from Ullstein’s in Berlin, who knew that Koestler was a Communist.
 This time he was less fortunate and was arrested, summarily sentenced to death and sent off to imprisonment in Seville.

 The book describes Koestler's time in the prison, in the company of numerous political prisoners - most of them Spanish Republicans.
 Prisoners lived under the constant threat of summary execution without trial, without warning and without even any evident logic in the choice of victims.
 Every morning, prisoners would wake to find that some of their number had been executed during the night.

 The book was written in German, except for the prison diary, which Koestler wrote in English to avoid attracting the Gestapo's attention.

 Influence on later work

-Koestler's prison experience contributed psychological insight for his subsequent best-selling anti-Communist novel Darkness at Noon, published in 1941.
+Koestler's prison experience contributed psychological insight for his subsequent best-selling anti-totalitarian novel Darkness at Noon, published in 1941.